msu/csci-476/00_intro/README.md

 A **group** is just a collection of users; groups make it easier to manage permissions.

 Some examples looking at files, permissions, and identity:

-> Inspired by Travis's recent watching of the Lord of the Rings... also check out Mary's art: https://www.instagram.com/p/CJm5r3dHR4B/

 ```bash
 cat /etc/passwd